wangziqi2013/wangziqi2013.github.io/_posts/2019-08-05-Filter-Caching-for-Free.markdown

 When an L1 block is invalidated or evicted, the epoch is also sent to the store buffer.
 The store buffer compares its local epoch with the signal, and if they differ, no invalidation will happen, since we know that the invalidation or eviction is conducted on a line that is no longer in the buffer.
 Compared with the simple scheme, no associative lookup is performed, but instead we just need an integer equality comparator (essentially an array of XOR gates).
+In practice, using an infinite or even a reasonably large number of counters are unrealistic due to the strict requirement on L1 latency and area.
+As a approximation, we allow the epoch counter to wrap back when it overflows, which causes no harm, because this only introduces false positives, but never false negative (i.e. we do not stale data to be accessed from the store buffer).
+In fact, the paper proposes using only 1-bit counter, i.e. a second "dirty" bit in L1 tags.